data-addict-com/data-addict-com.github.io/_posts/2022-08-14-push-local-files-to-git-with-a-single-line-code.md

 to this :
 {% highlight bash %}
-bash push "this is a commit -m message"
+bash push "this is a commit message"
 {% endhighlight %}

 Simple and efficient !